From R&D Director to Senior Management in Biotech: What the Transition Actually Requires

 →The identity shift.

 You've spent your entire career building expertise.
-Now, your value is in judgment, not mastery—and that's disorienting for even the strongest performers.
+Now, your value shifts from mastery to judgment.

 →The visibility jump.